 Fallback program

-It is also activated when extended periods of silence or excessive noise (beyond a certain threshold) are detected during an episode.
+The fallback program is also activated when extended periods of silence or excessive noise (beyond a certain threshold) are detected by the silence detector during an episode playout.

 • Play random music from the fallback music pool.